 - Not-so-kid thing to do in Nashville with kids

 - Where to Eat In Nashville with Kids

 - Campgrounds/RV Parks

-Museums to visit in Nashville with kids
+Museums to visit in Nashville

 I wasn’t to sure how this would go over with the kids and since Craig and I aren’t big country music people didn’t know what we would think either.
 I am so glad we went!!
 The history was really cool to see and they did an awesome job displaying it.

 Nashville is the music city so it made sense that we should come and learn more about country music!

 - The Scavenger Hunt – The kids can do for a prize at the end.
 I think Craig had more fun doing it then the kids :).
 But definitely added to the experience for everyone.
 It also looked like there were working on a kids area which we will have to come back to check out.